Study Site And Population

 Two weeks’ prior the delivery of the first round of SMC, 124 randomly selected households were visited by the study team.
 EPI-style random walk method was utilized to randomly select households with children under 5 years of age in a two-step process which involved first selecting a starting point and secondly selecting households from that point onward.
 The EPI method was appropriate due to lack of local census data and boundary maps.
-Only one child was selected per household; if multiple children met the inclusion criteria, one child was randomly selected.
+Only one child was selected per household.
 Households with children aged 3 to 59 months were selected to participate in the study after the parents/guardians gave informed consent.
-Unoccupied houses were visited a total of three times.
-The first malaria prevalence survey was conducted in late July 2017, within the period of distribution of the first round of SMC.
-When logistically feasible, CHWs were accompanied by the study team and blood smears and dried blood spots (DBS) were collected by finger-prick.
-Otherwise, houses were visited +/- 2 days of the 1st day of SMC administration.
+Each house was visited three times thereafter.
+For the first malaria prevalence survey, conducted in late July 2017, within the period of distribution of the first round of SMC.
+CHWs were accompanied and the study team collected blood smears and dried blood spots (DBS) by finger-prick.
+Houses were visited +/- 2 days of the 1st day of SMC administration.
 The team returned to collect blood samples for pharmacokinetic analyses (see Quantification of DEAQ below) 7–8 days post- SMC administration.
-For the second malaria prevalence survey in late August 2017, one week before the second round of SMC, the study team visited the same households and collected information on any symptoms related to malaria, along with smears and DBS from the same children, if available for resampling.
+For the second malaria prevalence survey in late August 2017, one week before the second round of SMC, the study team visited the same households and collected smears and DBS from the same children, if available for resampling.

 Thick and thin blood films obtained from children by finger prick were air dried, stained in Giemsa 2% for 30 min, and examined by light microscopy fitted with 100x oil immersion lens in the laboratory of IRSS.
 A smear was considered negative after examination of at least 100 fields.
 Parasite density was calculated by counting the number of asexual parasites per 200 leukocytes, assuming a leukocyte count of 8,000/µL.
 For all positive smears, parasite species were determined using the corresponding thin smear on the same slide.
 Each smear was read by two experienced microscopists.
 Results were considered discordant if one result was negative and the other positive for malaria infection.
 Discordant results were resolved by a third reader.